thund3rsh0ck/simple-django-file-server/README.md

 Next, I copied the DMZ_nginx.conf to /etc/nginx/sites-enabled/, but you can make a symlink as well.

 I then edited the following file /etc/nginx/nginx.conf and added the following line inside the http bracket:

 `include /etc/nginx/sites-enabled/*;`

-Now to test if uWSGI will run with nginx together:
+OPTIONAL: Now to test if uWSGI will run with nginx together:

 OPTIONAL: `uwsgi --socket DMZ.sock --module DMZ.wsgi --chmod-socket=666`

 Need to now install uwsgi globally, so deactivate and install: